How about a "waist" pack?

 9. If you'd like to comparison shop, try this.

-10. Want my recommendation for the best lumbar packs for comfortable trail time?
-I like it because it's built of tough materials, and it's versatile, meaning I'll get more mileage out of it (literally).
+I like this pack because it's built of tough materials, and it's versatile, meaning I'll get more mileage out of it (literally).
+Reputable brand, too!

 That about covers it!
 (See?
 I didn't even touch an easy hiking pun.)